 However, there is more to that question.

-Even though a lot of gardeners still like to start very early, starting seeds indoors 3 to 4 months before the last frost day in most cases does not result in earlier and healthier tomatoes.
+Even though many gardeners still like to start very early, starting seeds indoors 3 to 4 months before the last frost day does not usually result in earlier and healthier tomatoes.

 Why is that?
 Let’s take a closer look.

 In our area, daylight from October 28 to February 14 is less than 10 hours.
 Often, the much-needed winter sun is obstructed by neighboring buildings and trees.
 Growing year-round, we can see the impact of the “below 10-hour days.”